rxtender/user-manual/docs/language.md

 Any message that

-## Importing Definitions

-    import foo.bar.status

-imports definitions in "foo/bar/status.rxt"

 ## Naming convention

 items and streams are CamelCase.
-These names may be changed to lowercase when this allows more consistent naming in the target language.
-See the documentation of each backend for more information.